ReproLab/_lab_readme/Sepsid.md

 Welcome to Sepsids!
 ===================
-Hello, welcome to the SOP for the BSF project for Reprolab!
+Hello, welcome to the _tiny_ world of sepsids flies in Reprolab!

 ## 1. Culture maintenance